This post contains affiliate links.

-Packing nutrition into a daily smoothie isn’t hard to do.
+Packing nutrition into your daily smoothie isn’t hard to do.
 Yet superfoods can take that smoothie’s nutrition, and your health, to the next level.

 Rawkstars Matt and Amanda entered one of our giveaways a few years ago.
 They shared how Amanda started making superfood smoothie recipes to help Matt, her husband, in his battle against brain cancer.